WeTransfer/format_parser/README.md

 - Downloaded from Unspash (and thus freely avaliable) - https://unsplash.com/license and have then been manipulated using the [https://github.com/recurser/exif-orientation-examples](exif-orientation-examples) script.

+### M3U
+- The M3U fixture files were created by one of the project maintainers

 ### .key
 - The `keynote_recognized_as_jpeg.key` file was created by the project maintainers